 - Nylon halters are fashioned of nylon webbing.
 They can last a long time, but are not considered to be ideal for turnout because if a horse were to become entangled, the webbing does not break, which places an entangled horse in danger of injury.
 Nylon halters can be cleaned by soaking in soapy water and scrubbing with a soft brush.

 - Grooming halters are intended strictly to be worn with supervision during grooming.
-This type of halter intentionally lacks a throatlatch and jaw piece to allow for easy cleaning of the jowl areas.
-Without these key pieces, however, this type of halter should not be used for turnout or trucking, as it could easily slip off or become caught on an object.
+This type of halter intentionally lacks a throat latch and jaw piece to allow for easy cleaning of the jowl areas.
+Without these key pieces, however, this type of halter should not be used for turnout or shipping, as it could easily slip off or become caught on an object.
 For versatility, some leather halters, such as the Classic Combination Halter, have removable parts that enable you to convert your halter into a grooming halter.
-Grooming halters are available in nylon webbing and leather.
+Grooming halters are available in nylon webbing or leather.

 Helpful Tip for Refined Heads:

 Most halters are fashioned of straps that are 1 inch wide.
 If you have a horse with a refined face, you may want to choose a halter with narrower, ¾ inch straps such as the Dover Pro ¾" Premium Halter for a more appealing look

 For more assistance or to request a catalog call 1-800-989-1500.
 Or, stop by any of our retail stores to speak with a Dover Saddlery product adviser.
 Visit www.DoverSaddlery.com for a complete store listing and the full product offering.